Android-for-Python/Android-for-Python-Users/README.md

 The following code fragments are taken from the [speech recognizer example](https://github.com/Android-for-Python/speech_recognizer_example) where you can see the pieces assembled.

-The custom listener, extends and overrides the default listener:
+The custom Java listener, extends and overrides the default Java listener:

 ```Java
 public class KivyRecognitionListener implements RecognitionListener {